influxdata/influxdb-client-go/README.md

 A home for InfluxDB’s 2.x's golang client.

 ## Pre-Alpha Warning!
-This is not even close to ready for prod use.
+This is not even close to ready for production use.
 Keep an eye on this repo if you are interested in the client.